paullouisageneau/libdatachannel/DOC.md

 int rtcSetRemoteDescription(int pc, const char *sdp, const char *type)
 ```

 Sets the remote description received from the remote peer by the user's method of choice.
+The remote description may have candidates or not.
 Following this call, if the remote description is an offer the local description callback will be called with the local answer description.

 Arguments:
 - `pc`: the Peer Connection identifier